Skip to main content

 2. Visit your campus career center and learn about the format for a cover letter.
 What elements are included in a formal cover letter, which are not included in a casual e-mail?

-This page titled 2.4: Selling U - Résumé and Cover Letter Essentials is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.4: Selling U - Résumé and Cover Letter Essentials is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.